Tim Anderson Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.2 K/9, which ranks 23rd in MLB.

-- Cardinals pitchers combine to give up 85 home runs (one per game), the second-fewest in baseball.
+- Cardinals pitchers combine to allow 87 home runs (one per game), the second-fewest in the league.

-- Montgomery gets the start for the Cardinals, his 18th of the season.
-He is 6-7 with a 3.28 ERA and 91 strikeouts in 98 2/3 innings pitched.
+- Mikolas makes the start for the Cardinals, his 19th of the season.
+He is 4-5 with a 4.51 ERA and 72 strikeouts in 105 2/3 innings pitched.

-- In his last time out on Sunday, the lefty went 6 2/3 innings against the New York Yankees, giving up no earned runs while surrendering two hits.
+- In his most recent time out on Monday against the Miami Marlins, the righty went 6 1/3 innings, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.